Burger Ops

 First player to complete their burger becomes Manager of the Year!

-We prioritized reasoning over memorization, so players had to apply service design methods to real scenarios rather than recall definitions.
-The game needed to feel competitive enough to stay engaging, but never so complex that it slowed play down.
+We wanted to design something people actually wanted to pick up, a game that sparked curiosity about service design rather than making it feel like studying.
+We prioritized reasoning over memorization, so players had to apply methods to real scenarios rather than recall definitions.
+The game also needed to feel competitive enough to stay engaging, but never so complex that it got in the way of the learning.

 Visual System